cnochur-saunders/tictactoe/README.md

 ---

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 Special thanks to the instructors of *The Complete Python Bootcamp From Zero to Hero in Python* and the supportive online community for their guidance and inspiration.

-## Contributing

-Contributions to the project are welcome!
-Please refer to the [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute.

 ## Version History

 - v1.0.0 (Initial Release): Basic gameplay functionality implemented.

 ---

-Thank you for exploring the Tic-Tac-Toe project.
-May your programming journey be filled with exciting challenges and rewarding achievements!